jeff303/kc-repl/README.md

 # kc-repl

 `kc-repl` (Apache **K**afka **C**onsumer [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)) is
 an interactive tool for exploring Apache Kafka clusters.
+It features:
+* The ability to arbitrarily subscribe to any topics/partitions in the cluster (and remove those assignments)
+* The ability to jump around to different offsets at will (either in relative terms, absolute terms, or by consuming the data and evaluating a predicate)
+* The ability to provide arbitrary map and reduce functions over the records over any polling based operation

 ## Installation